 California’s DUI laws can be complex and confusing.
 In this section, our attorneys break down the rules and explain the process.

-A DMV DUI hearing is an administrative hearing held at a California Department of Motor Vehicle office for the sole purpose of determining whether or not a person’s driver’s license should be suspended following a DUI arrest.
+A DMV DUI hearing is an administrative hearing held at the Department of Motor Vehicle office for the sole purpose of determining whether or not your driver’s license should be suspended following a DUI arrest.
 The hearing is a separate process from the criminal court proceeding for the DUI charge.

-In preparing for a hearing, parties should do the following:
+In preparing for a hearing, you should do the following:

 At the conclusion of the hearing, the hearing officer can: